tombeesley/PSYC121_2022-23/docs/index.md

 -   You have watched the lecture video, made notes, and developed questions where you have them.

--   You have worked through the online "prelab" preparation materials ([this is the one for week 1](https://ma-rconnect.lancs.ac.uk/Week_1_prep))
+-   You have worked through the online "prelab" preparation materials
+<a href="https://ma-rconnect.lancs.ac.uk/Week_1_prep" target="_blank">Here is the week 1 learnr tutorial,</a>

 -   You read the lab sheet (this one) to get a sense of what we're going to be doing, and you anticipate potential problems so that you can focus on these in the session.